-During the week beginning 21st May, the Expressive Arts Department led a week of activities to promote the different Performing Arts subjects.
+During the week beginning 21st May 2018, the Expressive Arts Department led a week of activities to promote the different Performing Arts subjects.
 In addition to live musical performances throughout the week, pupils had the opportunity to enter three new competitions to become either the Composer, Choreographer or Script Writer of the Year.
 (Winners detailed above).
 We encouraged all pupils to take part in at least one of the competitions to expand on their learning, and to challenge themselves independently.
 The week also saw the launch of the Arts Council.
 Pupils had the chance to apply to be a member of the Arts Council, which will prove to be a great accolade and will present many amazing opportunities.
 For more information, please see a member of the Performing Arts staff.

 Expressive Arts extra curricular activities are displayed on the Enrichment page.

-Miss J. Taylor: Head of Expressive Arts
+- Miss J. Taylor: Head of Expressive Arts / BTEC Quality Nominee

-Ms N. Chase: Responsibility in Art
+- Ms N. Chase: Lead Teacher of Art

-Mr J. Torode: Expressive Arts Technician / PE
+- Mr J. Torode: Expressive Arts Technician / PE

-Mrs L. McDiarmid: Expressive Arts Technician
+- Mrs L. McDiarmid: Expressive Arts Technician